LEF - Teaching and Learning Enhancement Fund

 Conflicts of Interest: Applicants should clearly indicate any conflicts of interest associated with the contracting or hiring of people or businesses identified in the application, or any other potential perceptions of conflict of interest that may be reasonably foreseen.

 Reporting: The Principal Investigator is responsible for providing a status update (August 2024), a final report, maintaining an accurate record of disbursements, and complying with any audit requests from the University.
 Significant deviations from the funded, approved project goals or budget items must be discussed and approved by the Chair of the LEF committee.

 Unspent Funds: Any remaining unspent LEF funds must be returned at the completion of the project.

-Applicants will be notified of a decision in early April 2021.
+Applicants will be notified of a decision in late April 2023.

-Successful applicants commit to provide the following during and after the project timeframe:
+Successful applicants commit to providing the following during and after the project timeframe: